theisel/yoot/packages/yoot/README.md

 #### Initializing

 The `yoot` function returns a chainable builder.
-You can optionally initialize it with an image URL or an image object.
+You can optionally initialize it with an image URL or an object.

 ```ts
 import {yoot} from '@yoot/yoot';